AdrianNiu/twitter-sentiment-analyzer/README.md

 6. Under the chart page, user can view the saved sentiment pie chart with time stamp and keyword searched.
 User can add/edit note on a saved pie chart.
 7. Under the result page, user is able to view the saved tweets, timestamps, keywords, sentiment scores and notes.
 User can also add/edit/delete note on saved tweets.
 8. Clicking "Delete" button on a specific saved tweet and pie chart can remove it from the page with popped confirmation.
-9. By clicking on the search button, user will be directed back to the search page to complete a new search.
+9. By clicking on the search button on the top left corner, user will be directed back to the search page to complete a new search.